 I made them a little longer than I needed them to be and sewed a loop at each end so i can just pull it through the belt and the thight straps.

 For the gun holster I used cardboard.
-Luckily as I mentioned above I ordered a couple of things over amazon anf therefore had the cardboard on hand.
-First I traced a triangular shape.
+Luckily as I mentioned above I ordered a couple of things over amazon and therefore had the cardboard on hand.
+By the way this post is not sponsored in any way.
+First I traced a triangular shape on the cardboard.

 With an x-acto knife or cardboard cutter I cut out the piece.

 After that you have to fold it into shape.